qcri-social/AIDR/Tagger-Tester.md

 The tagger tester is a program that can be used after deploying the tagger, to test it independently of the other modules.

-It only requires the aidr-tagger module to be deployed.
+It requires both the tagger stand-alone application to be running, and the aidr-tagger-api EE application to be deployed (in the future, these will be a single EE application).

 ## Command line